Canadian Railway (CNI) Receives a Hold from Wells Fargo

-In a report released yesterday, Allison Poliniak from Wells Fargo maintained a Hold rating on Canadian Railway (CNI).
-The company’s shares closed last Wednesday at $93.27, close to its 52-week high of $96.53.
+Wells Fargo analyst Allison Poliniak maintained a Hold rating on Canadian Railway (CNI) yesterday.
+The company’s shares closed last Tuesday at $95.61, close to its 52-week high of $96.53.

-Currently, the analyst consensus on Canadian Railway is a Moderate Buy with an average price target of $90.93.
+Currently, the analyst consensus on Canadian Railway is a Moderate Buy with an average price target of $91.55, a -5.2% downside from current levels.
+In a report issued on July 20, Desjardins also maintained a Hold rating on the stock with a C$131.00 price target.

 See today’s analyst top recommended stocks >>